-A bad of failing catalytic converter can wreak havoc with your car or truck.
+A bad catalytic converter can wreak havoc with your car or truck.
 The symptoms of a bad catalytic converter can be hard to pin point, as they are similar to many other common engine problems.

 What Is A Catalytic Converter?

 The Catalytic Converter (also known as CAT) is a very important component of the exhaust emissions system.
 It's job is to reduce the Hydrocarbons (HC), Carbon Monoxide (CO) and Nitrogen Oxides (NOx) emissions to a minimum by means of starting an oxidation chemical process.

 Modern catalytic converters are designed to last around 10 years or around 100,000 miles or more if the vehicle receives the appropriate maintenance.

 However, if the engine isn't running properly under certain conditions (like rich air/fuel mixture or deficient ignition system) its longevity can be greatly reduced.